 These condensed interim consolidated financial statements are prepared using IFRS applicable to a going concern, which contemplates the Company will continue in operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
-The Company will require additional financing or outside participation to undertake further exploration and subsequent development of its exploration and evaluation assets.
-Future operations of the Company are dependent on its ability to raise additional equity financing and the attainment of profitable operations.
+Future operations are dependent on the Company's ability to raise additional equity financing and the attainment of profitable operations.

-The Company has a history of operating losses and at December 31, 2013 has an accumulated deficit of \$10,531,917.
-At December 31, 2013, the Company had working capital of \$75,176 which is not sufficient to carry out its committed exploration activities or cover its corporate administrative costs for fiscal 2014.
-The Company will require additional equity financings in fiscal 2014 in order to continue operations.
-These conditions cast significant doubt as to the Company's ability to continue as a going concern.
+The Company has a history of operating losses and at March 31, 2014 has an accumulated deficit of \$11,254,499.
+At March 31, 2014, the Company had working capital of \$971,893.
+The Company will require additional equity financings in order to continue exploration of its mineral properties and fund its administrative operations.